-• On July 19, 2016, the Monetary Authority of Singapore (MAS) released its consultation paper on Enhancements to Regulatory Requirements on Protection of Customers' Moneys and Assets.
+On July 19, 2016, the Monetary Authority of Singapore (MAS) released its consultation paper on Enhancements to Regulatory Requirements on Protection of Customers' Moneys and Assets.
 These proposed enhancements take into account international standards promulgated by the International Organization of Securities Commission and the Financial Stability Board.

 Holders of a capital markets services license conducting regulated activities under the Securities and Futures Act Chapter 50 of Singapore are required to take the necessary measures to safeguard customer's moneys and assets as prescribed under the Securities and Futures Licensing and Conduct of Business (LCB) regulations.
 The proposals follow a review by MAS.
-This consultation considers various aspects and measures including the definition of customer's money, due diligence on third party custodian, acknowledgement form financial institutions, information requirement and record keeping, disclosure to customer's assets.
+This consultation considers various aspects and measures including the definition of customer's money, due diligence on third party custodian, acknowledgement form financial institutions, information requirement and record keeping, disclosure to customers, daily computation of trust accounts and custody accounts and re-hypothecation and other use of customer's assets.